Many families today are looking for a dog that is friendly, good with kids, and easy to train.

 What constitutes daily exercise?

-This can include playing in the backyard or local park, going on a walk or run, or swimming.
+Daily exercise could include playing in the backyard or local park, going on a walk or run, or swimming.

 Not the best watchdog